MPs’ corporate jollies kept secret, laughing MP recorded saying

 Sir Keir Starmer said the episode showed that Rishi Sunak had “lost a grip” on his own MPs, and was further evidence that “Tory sleaze is back”.

-Referring to a recent undercover operation by the political campaign group Led by Donkeys, Sir Keir said: “It is not a one-off.
+Referring to a recent undercover operation carried out by the political campaign group Led by Donkeys, Sir Keir said: “It is not a one-off.
 Only a few weeks ago we saw three other Tory MPs looking after lucrative jobs – thousands of pounds, at the time, for their apparent advice.”

 In that case, former cabinet ministers Matt Hancock and Kwasi Kwarteng drew criticism for offering to advise a bogus South Korean company for up to £10,000 a day.

 On Wednesday, Mr Benton was caught on camera telling undercover reporters posing as investors how he was willing to lobby on their behalf.
-He agreed to do so for a fee proposed by the reporters in the range of £2,000 to £4,000 a month for two days’ work.
+He agreed with a fee proposed by the reporters in the range of £2,000 to £4,000 a month for two days’ work.

 Join our commenting forum